-We plan to expand our business internationally in the U.S. and Southeast Asia through online and offline sales channels, including accessing overseas markets through third-party e-commerce platforms and local distributors.
+To the extent permitted due to our recurring losses from operations and an accumulated deficit, we plan to expand our business internationally in the U.S. and Southeast Asia through online and offline sales channels, including accessing overseas markets through third-party e-commerce platforms and local distributors.
 However, we may not be able to expand our business as we planned.
 For example, we may not be able to identify e-commerce platforms or local distributors with sufficient resources and strong local ties to collaborate with us, which would negatively affect our strategy to expand our business to international markets.